 Now the machine presses a mixture of hot water and steam through the solid mass, after which the espresso runs down into the cup.

 Usually, it will be 40 grams of water to 20 grams of beans, so approx double up.

-	Due to the high pressure during brewing, you will be able to see a layer of dense “foam” on the surface.
+Due to the high pressure during brewing, you will see a layer of dense “foam” on the surface.

-	This is called “the crema”, which is formed from the essential oils of coffee and which makes it incredibly creamy to drink.
+This is called “the crema”, which is formed from the essential oils of coffee, making it incredibly creamy to drink.

-	The quality of crema depends a lot on which coffee beans you use, but also whether the brewing has taken place correctly.
+The quality of crema depends a lot on which coffee beans you use and whether the brewing has taken place correctly.